Northwest Region | Southwest Region | Northeast Region | High Desert Region

 Nearby: Fishing is available at Pilcher Reservoir.
 A primitive camping area is located near the wildlife area headquarters.
 Anthony Lakes Ski Resort (12 miles west of the North Powder Tract, tel.
 541-856-3277), which has the highest base elevation of any resort in Oregon, offers downhill and cross-country skiing and snowmobiling.
 The National Historical Oregon Trail Interpretive Center (tel.
 800-523-1235), east of Baker City on Highway 86, offers living history demonstrations, exhibits, and more than four miles of interpretive trails.

-Elkhorn Wildlife Area is located nine miles west of I-84 on North Powder River Lane.
+Elkhorn Wildlife Area and Anthony Creek Viewing site are located about nine miles west of I-84 on North Powder River Lane.
 From I-84 take the North Powder Exit (Exit 285).

 Elkhorn Wildlife Area